 03 of 06

-Doilies, quilts, decorated clothing, Christmas ornaments and more can all be made with this simple hand sewing project that uses scraps of fabric cut into a circle.
-Use economical fabric sources to obtain a wide variety of colors and types of fabric to keep sewing yo yos fun!
+Making fabric yo-yos is a great skill to master with hand sewing.
+These colorful items can be used to make or decorate doilies, quilts, Christmas ornaments, and more.
+This simple hand sewing project uses scraps of fabric cut into a circle.
+Use economical fabric sources to obtain a wide variety of colors and types of fabric.
+Get your kids involved to learn hand sewing techniques.

 04 of 06